doitian/knowledge-base/§ Blog/Posts/Posts - 2018/1811 - Weekly Paper Hayek The Use Of Knowledge In Society/§ Weekly Paper Hayek The Use Of Knowledge In Society.md

 ---
 comment: true
 date: 2018-11-25 06:15:15
-description: 'Reading notes of paper: 1945 - Hayek - The Use of Knowledge in Society'
+description: "Reading notes of paper: 1945 - Hayek - The Use of Knowledge in Society"
 katex: false
 series:
   - Weekly Paper
 share: true
-title: 'Weekly Paper: 1945 - Hayek - The Use of Knowledge in Society'
+title: "Weekly Paper: 1945 - Hayek - The Use of Knowledge in Society"
 tags:
   - economics
 ---

 # Weekly Paper Hayek The Use Of Knowledge In Society